 "All I can say is that I think Austin has all the potential in the world," Martin says.
-"She has a personality as big as the outdoors and she feels she has something to say all that teenage angst I guess."

 Martin helped Wolfe set up a meeting with Derek Keith, the owner of DK Studios in Ogden, who has worked with local stars including Rich Wyman and David Archuleta.